qrti/q5_tft35/README.md

 <br>

 ### Summary
 Four brackets at the corners of the control box's display opening are screwed to the existing thread holes.
 The bracket's arms lead through the opening, holding a Makerbase MKS Robin TFT35 3.5" LCD display at an angle of 15 degrees for convenient operation.
+This is a minimal solution, a casing might follow ...

 <br>